Sheritta A. Strong: Career and research

 After completing her residency, Strong became a Clinical instructor of Psychiatry in 2009 at Creighton University Medical Center, affiliated with the University of Nebraska Medical Center (UNMC).
 In 2012, she was appointed to Assistant Professor of Psychiatry.
 In 2011, Strong became a Director of Second Year Psychiatry Medical Student Education at UNMC.
 In 2020, Strong was appointed Interim Director of Inclusion at UNMC.

 Since 2008, Strong has practiced Adult Psychiatry at the Charles Drew Health Center in Omaha, Nebraska.
 She also has hospital appointments at the Nebraska Medical Center, the Omaha VA Medical Center, and the Creighton University Medical Center.

 Within UNMC, Strong is an educator, a leader of outreach of advocacy, and a mentor.
-As an assistant professor and co-director of education, Strong teaches medical students interview skills and she also runs the pre-clinical psychiatry course.
+As an associate professor and co-director of education, Strong teaches medical students interview skills and she also runs the pre-clinical psychiatry course.
 Strong is also a supervisor of psychotherapy residents and Directs Psychiatry Night at UNMC.
 Strong is also a faculty mentor and supervisor for a campus wide mentorship initiative called G.R.A.D.S. and she is a founding member of I-AM-HOME, which is a network of professionals dedicated to recruiting underrepresented health care professionals and increasing their retention in healthcare.
 Strong is also the Faculty Board Chairman of the SHARING Clinic which provides low-cost health care to the community through four different clinics in the Omaha area.

 Outside of UNMC, Strong is a member of the National Medical Association, Alpha Kappa Alpha sorority, and is a Distinguished Fellow of the American Psychiatric Association.
 As a member of Alpha Kappa Alpha, Strong is the Corresponding Secretary of the Graduate chapter as well as a Graduate Advisor.
 She was also the president of the Omaha Chapter from 2010 to 2011.
 Strong is also a member of Communications Committee for the Alliance for Clinical Education (ACE), the organization that hosts #MedEdChat on Twitter and aims to enhance clinical instruction for medical students.
 During the COVID-19 pandemic, Strong has been a leader and educator for the public by serving on the Central Area of the Omaha Chapter Links, Incorporated to discuss ways to cope during the virus.
 After the police murder of George Floyd, Strong has been using Twitter as a platform to amplify the voices of Black women in STEM and medicine through the #ShareTheMicNowMed campaign.